olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 From your repo's Github URL, create and merge your PR.
 Go to the `Actions` tab, you should see that the workflow `Deploy Documentation` is running.
 Click on it to observe the details of each step.
 Once all steps have completed, you'll see that a new workflow `pages-build-deployment` has kicked off.
-This workflow is triggered by Github when changes are pushed to `gh-pages`.
-Once it completes, refresh your Github Pages URL.
+This workflow is triggered by `Github` when changes are pushed to `gh-pages`.

+When this workflow is completed, refresh your Github Pages URL.
 You should see the new change on your site.

+To sum up, from now on every newly merged Pull Request into your project is going to trigger a new deployment of your documentation!

 <br />
 [Previous: Hosting on GitHub Pages](./hosting-on-github-pages.md){: .btn .float-left .mb-lg-4}